 Platform Type & Sales Channels

-Redbubble is a marketplace where you upload your designs and set your prices.
-Shoppers can find your products on their own.
+Redbubble is a marketplace where you upload designs and set a margin, and shoppers find your products on their own.
+You don't need to drive traffic or handle marketing - you get access to Redbubble's 18 million+ monthly visitors.

 Also Read: